tidiani-max/dds/README.md

 Cheick Tidiani Diawara
 GitHub: @tidiani-max

-📄 License
+License:
-This project was created for demo and client showcase purposes under the Diawara Digital & Software initiative.
+This project was created for our  client   under the Diawara Digital & Software initiative.
 Contact us for reuse or custom mining website development.